AdobeDocs/workfront.en/help/workfront-fusion/scenarios/copy-modules-or-scenarios.md

 # Copy modules or scenarios

-You can copy modules, groups of modules, or entire scenarios in `Adobe Workfront Fusion`.
+You can copy modules, groups of modules, or entire scenarios in Adobe Workfront Fusion.
 This ability allows you to reuse scenarios or parts of scenarios without having to build them again

 ## Access requirements